Campus campaign "Heidelberg University – Show Respect, Promote Diversity, Work Together"

 The campus campaign “Heidelberg University – Show Respect, Promote Diversity, Work Together” will be launched in spring 2021 with a website and an idea contest for students.
 In addition, researchers will present and discuss the topics of the campaign as part of an opening event in February, which can be accessed digitally.
 There will also be a university-wide survey, a talk on cyberbullying and a training seminar for personnel in executive positions in May, all dedicated to the topic.
 The campaign will conclude in summer 2021 with the publication of an online tutorial.
 You can find the online tutorial here.

 More information can be found on the central campaign page of Heidelberg University.

 University-wide survey on discrimination, sexual harassment, bullying and stalking

 A university-wide survey aimed at all students and employees at Heidelberg University will be carried out soon.
 The focus of the survey will be experiences of (sexual) harassment, bullying, stalking and discrimination.
 The survey also presents definitions as well as measures and information from Heidelberg University on the issue and seeks to identify spaces at Heidelberg University that may cause anxiety.
-The survey will be made available here shortly.
+You can find the results of the survey here.

 Documentary film “PICTURE A SCIENTIST”